-A pallet jack may not be the most hazardous piece of equipment in your workplace, but its simple appearance can be dangerously deceiving.
+A pallet jack may not be the most hazardous piece of equipment in your workplace.
+But it's simple appearance can be dangerously deceiving.
 Manual pallet jacks have been the culprit behind crushed toes, scraped knuckles and pulled backs.
-If improperly stored these devices also pose tripping hazards.
+Improperly stored and these devices also pose tripping hazards.
 If your facility uses pallet jacks, share these safety tips with your workers.